Fred Makimare

 Fred Makimare (born 17 June 1989) is an Australian rugby league player who has represented the Cook Islands.
-He played in Melbourne Storms Under 20s grand final win over the Wests Tigers.
+He played in Melbourne Storms Under 20s grand final win over the Wests Tigers in 2009.

-Representative career
+Background

 Fred Makimare was born in Australia, he has Cook Islanders ancestors.

 Representative career

-Fred Makimare made his international debut for the Cook Islands 22–20 defeat of Samoa, scoring 2 tries.
+In October 2009, Fred Makimare made his international debut for the Cook Islands scoring 2 tries in their 22–20 Pacific Cup qualifying match defeat of Samoa.